ybenitezf/neo4jlocal/README.md

-How to use:
+## How to use:

 `docker compose up` or `docker-compose up` - include `-d` to run as a system service.
-The first time it will take more time to start up.
+It will take more time to start up in the first run.

- The first time you can set the password - for the default `neo4j` user - from the Neo4j Browser in http://localhost:7474/browser/
+You can set the password - for the default `neo4j` user - from the Neo4j Browser in http://localhost:7474/browser/